-This takes self-knowledge gained from exploring different interests and finding what makes you truely happy.
+This takes self-knowledge gained from exploring different interests and finding what makes you truly happy.

-Being present in your everyday life means cultivating habits like journaling or meditation that plant you into the present moment.
+Be present in your everyday life and cultivate habits like journaling and meditation that plant you into the present moment.

-These habits help you escape that endless internal dialogue of worrying about the future or ruminating about the past.
+These habits help you escape that endless internal dialogue of worrying about the future and ruminating about the past.

-Our daily lives then become obstacles to endure before the weekend arrives.
+Our daily lives often become obstacles to endure until the weekend finally arrives.